dev-academy-programme/orientation---Archived/best-practices/README.md

 # Best practices for success

-The **Phase-0** material is organized into a series of nine "sprints", each approximately a week in length for the typical student.
+The **Phase 0** material is organized into a series of nine "sprints", each approximately a week in length for the typical student.
 You can move faster or slower, but if you think 1 sprint = 1 week you'll have a good idea of your pace.

 You can also do deeper or shallower dives into the material, but do try to make it through all the material before the course starts as we'll be working with the presumption that you've already seen this material.